jsug9/bee-bookings-front-end/README.md

 ## Acknowledgments

-- Original design idea by [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio).
+- Original design idea by [Murat Korkmaz on Behance](https://www.behance.net/muratk).
 - Thanks to my peers who are always there to offer support.

 ## 📝 License